tendermint/fundraising/x/fundraising/spec/03_state_transitions.md

 When `MsgPlaceBid` is confirmed, `PayingCoin` of the bidder is reserved in `PayingReserveAddress`.

-For a fixed price auction, when `MsgPlaceBid` is confirmed, `NumberWinningBidders` and `RemainingSellingCoin` are updated based on the message.
+For a fixed price auction, when `MsgPlaceBid` is confirmed, `RemainingSellingCoin` is updated based on the message.